northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmrunningjobs.md

 - **`N, --nodes=<minnodes[-maxnodes]>`**: specify the number of nodes
 - **`p, --partition=<partition-name>`**: specify a partition for the job to run on

-To see all options for `srun`, please refer to [srun manual] from the Schedmd.
+To see all options for `srun`, please refer to [srun manual] from Schedmd.

 ### Examples using `srun`